justinjohn0306/deepspeedpatcher/README.md

 ### Common Setup Mistakes to Avoid

 1. **Wrong Environment Active**
-   - Building in one environment but trying to use in another
+   - Building a wheel in one environment but trying to use in another that doesnt match
    - Not activating the target environment before running the tool
+   - Not setting the CUDA_HOME environment after installing the wheel and starting your Python environment

 2. **Incorrect Order of Installation**
    - Installing CUDA Toolkit after PyTorch